kasiazn/courses/Metagenomics/1511/tutorials/scg_part3_all.md

 --->

 Actual tables to be filled in are provided in Google Docs and the links can be found below.
+Note that each group will consist of 4 people except Group 8 which will consist of 3 people.
-You should talk to each other to form the groups and split the work.
-Do not worry if you miss something, we will collect result from all groups and discuss it together.
+You should talk to each other to form the groups and make sure that you work in groups to discuss who will work on which assembly.

 [Group 1:](https://docs.google.com/spreadsheet/ccc?key=0AuNHyFPCsxthdGRKMXJwdF9jVDMzX2lGMkdJSDdOcnc&usp=sharing)
 [Group 2:](https://docs.google.com/spreadsheet/ccc?key=0AuNHyFPCsxthdC0tdzFySDFyaDNIdEh4M01xMXFQb3c&usp=sharing)